-Whether you chop it up or puree it, make sure you don't let these versitile winter champions go to waste just because you don't have a use for the rest of it at the moment.
+Whether you chop it up, roast, or puree it, make sure you don't let these versatile winter champions go to waste just because you don't have a use for the rest of it at the moment.

-To simplify the process, prepare the squash as planned in your intended recipe (halved, chopped, etc.).
+To simplify the process, prepare the entire squash as planned in your intended recipe: scoop out the seeds (save those to roast for a snack), peel and cut up if necessary, then cook as desired.
 Before you get to the point of adding herbs, spices, or extra flavored oils, put aside the excess and consider using one of our suggestions for storage below.

 Simple ideas for using up any amount of squash and storing it for later:

 - store cubed roasted squash in a clear, labelled, and sealed container in the freezer

 - puree any amount of leftover roasted squash (before adding additional oils and spices) and: